regisftm/azure-fortinet-fabric-bootcamp/README.md

 ### Time Requirements

-The estimated time to complete this bootcamp is 90-120 minutes.
+The estimated time to complete this bootcamp is 5 - 6 hours.

 ### Target Audience